Terms and conditions for Ontrack data recovery services

 14.1 We will use the personal data you provide to us to supply the Services to you and to process your payment for the Services.
 Providing your personal data is voluntary, however, Ontrack may be unable to provide the Services if you choose not to provide your personal data or withdraw consent at any time.
 We collect your personal data: (i) when you contact us via email, telephone or by any other means and (ii) in the ordinary course of our relationship with you when providing Services (including personal data we obtain in the course of administering your payments).

-14.2 The purposes for which we process your personal data include: (i) to provide the Services and fulfill your Order; (ii) obtaining your views on our Services, and (iii) with the appropriate legal permission, direct marketing.
+14.2 The purposes for which we process your personal data include: (i) to provide the Services and fulfil your Order; (ii) obtaining your views on our Services, and (iii) with the appropriate legal permission, direct marketing.

 14.4 Without affecting any of your statutory rights, you shall at any time have the right to: (i) access and obtain information about the nature, processing or disclosure of your personal data; (ii) rectify your personal data; (iii) request, on legitimate grounds, erasure or restriction of processing of your personal data; (iv) object, on legitimate grounds, to the processing of your personal data; (v) request to have your personal data transferred to another controller; (vi) withdraw your consent to processing of personal data; and (vii) lodge complaints with the applicable Data Protection Authority.